 Confession time.
 I am heading right back into the gym every 5th day for another HIT workout.
 I am clearly spending more days below baseline than above baseline.
 This is intentional.
 I am weaning myself off the volume I used to do and the novelty of HIT is still exciting to me.
 Also, I suspect that I’ll see many of the gains from switching to this protocol in the first year.
 At that point, I’ll scale back to once a week lifting per Dr. McGuff’s advice.

 My highly artistic attempt at explaining PTP vs HIT and baseline. 😉

 The above chart shows a week where the Pavel PTP lifter does 3 workouts, never to failure and the HIT lifter does one workout to failure.
-Both spend time above and below baseline, albeit in different intervals.
-The Pavel lifter never goes too far below baseline and is ready for a high level of performance on a daily basis.
-The HIT lifter, who less concerned with day-to-day performance, goes well below baseline and then (if they listen to Dr. McGuff) spend a few days above baseline before returning to the gym.
+Both spend time above and below baseline, albeit at different intervals.
+The Pavel lifter never goes too far below the baseline and is ready for a high level of performance on a daily basis.
+The HIT lifter, who less concerned with day-to-day performance, goes well below the baseline and then (if they listen to Dr. McGuff) spends a few days above baseline before returning to the gym.

 Who is Right?

 I’m here to make the peace between both sides.
 I think both sides are right and it just depends upon who you are and where you are at in your fitness journey as to which protocol is right for you.
 Because I just care about gaining muscle and have no need to demonstrate a high level of strength on daily basis, HIT is right for me.
 If I were in law enforcement, active military, emergency response, or an in-season athlete, I’d favor Pavel’s PTP.